Sing with me, sing for the year, sing for the laughter and sing for the tears.

 I looked back from Daddy Rich’s 280 as our caravan left.
 Smoke layered the air and paper littered the field like confetti.
 Groups huddled and pointed.
 We blared horns and shot fingers, cussed and cracked beers, lit more firecrackers.
 Tommy already had the water bong gurgling.
 There was a trophy ceremony commencing and I could see our little plaque lying in the dirt on the infield, wrapped in plastic.
 It was the end of our season and the Good Sportsmanship Award would have to fucking wait.
 But in our case the axiom was true: There was a next year, for we were only 16 years old.

-We destroyed two motel rooms the previous night and fled to our knuckleballer’s uncle’s house in the country 30 miles out of town.
+We destroyed two motel rooms the previous night and almost had to get a campervan hire in Auckland.
+Luckily we were able to flee to our knuckleballer’s uncle’s house in the country 30 miles out of town.
 We stood in the blinding black asphalt parking lot blinking our eyes or hiding behind sunglasses while Big John surveyed the damage like a Tornado Alley governor.
 We had ripped phones out of walls, crushed lampshades, bashed in TV screens, and smeared eye black on mirrors.
 Then we transferred to the other room and started drinking.
 Tommy, in his long curly locks and perpetual fat lip, rolled a turkey-foot joint, shredding redhead sense onto a Sonic tray, and twisting a monstrous doobie with two smaller prongs at the bottom.
 You could hit either or all three, but I preferred cigarettes and liquor.
 Tommy, Winger, and Jaybird, the coach’s son, shot Tequila/7-Up slammers, then began drinking it straight.
 That led to arm wrestling, slap boxing, and sucker punching, and next thing you know that room was toast, too: blood on the walls, toilet flooded, closet door caved in, barf on carpet, beers sprayed like fire extinguishers.
 This was all before the championship.
 No telling what we would have done had we won.
 Big John said later he kept watch for the cops to show during the game.

 “Whose father!”
 Tommy shouted as the team stood with hands linked in a circle in right field in our pregame ritual.